Bed and Breakfast (album)

-Bed and Breakfast are two albums released by Spookey Ruben.
+Bed & Breakfast are two albums released by Spookey Ruben.
 Originally released as singular albums in 2001 and 2002, they were re-packaged to a two cd set for worldwide release in 2006.
 In 1997, Spookey delivered tapes of what was then two EP-length releases, Bed and Breakfast.
 TVT wasn't too keen on what they heard, and grew increasingly nervous about the concept behind the double release.
 He returned to work on more demos, while his frustration grew, and this turned out to be the truncated version of these two albums, Modes of Transportation Vol. 2: What's a Boy to do?.
 Music videos were released for, "Brand New Game", "Glenn, Take Care", "Sex Traffic" and "Shauna".
 They are available on his Myspace.